Measuring Social Media Success

 Conversation Rate

 Arguably, the simplest to determine from all the metrics, the conversation rate is the total number of audience comments or replies per original share of an item.
-This item can be a blog post, a shared product from your catalog, or any other piece of content coming from your brand.
+This item can be a blog post, a shared product from your online catalog, or any other piece of content coming from your brand.

 By measuring this for every item and post, you will get a better idea of the buzz for each item.
 After you’ve found that baseline, try to explain the success or failure of spikes and dips.
 Notice that for some controversial topics or products, a higher conversation rate is to be expected, but that might be less valuable than ‘normal’ items.
 The real value lies in stimulating the conversation with content that lies close to your brand.